wein.plus

 Vinsanto

-Designation exclusively used on the Greek island of Santorini for a sweet wine made from dried grapes classified as OPAP (appellation of origin of superior quality).
+Exclusive designation for a wine from the Greek island of Santorini classified as OPAP.
+The sweet wine is made from dried grapes.
 The name originated under Venetian rule and means "wine from Santorini".
-Although a Vinsanto bears a certain resemblance to a Vin Santo from Tuscany in Italy, it is a distinctive product, especially because of its higher acid content.
-The Vinsanto was probably the model for the Vin Santo, which is called "holy wine" (the Italians, however, claim the exact opposite).
-In former times, Vinsanto was the mass wine of the Russian Orthodox Church and an important export article.
+Although a Vinsanto is similar to a Vin Santo from the Italian region of Tuscany, its higher acidity makes it a distinctive product.
+The Vinsanto was probably the model for the Vin Santo, which is known as the "holy wine" (although the Italians claim the exact opposite).
+Vinsanto used to be the mass wine of the Russian Orthodox Church and an important export product.

 Voices of our members